Scottish Terrier

 Origin and historical development

-The Scottish Terrier, often affectionately referred to as the 'Scottie,' is a breed of ancient lineage originating from the rugged Highlands of Scotland.
-Historically, these dogs were developed as vermin hunters, tasked with clearing farms and estates of foxes, badgers, and otters.
-Their compact, sturdy build and indomitable spirit were essential for navigating the rocky terrain and dense undergrowth of their native environment.
-Early breeders focused on functional traits, ensuring the dog possessed the tenacity required for subterranean work.
-As the breed gained popularity in the 19th century, enthusiasts began formalizing the type, leading to the establishment of breed champion rules that defined the silhouette we recognize today.
+The Scottish Terrier, often affectionately referred to as the 'Scottie,' is a breed of distinct character and ancient lineage originating from the rugged Highlands of Scotland.
+Historically, these dogs were bred as vermin hunters, tasked with clearing farms of foxes, badgers, and otters.
+Their compact, sturdy frame and indomitable spirit made them ideal for the harsh terrain of their homeland.
+As the breed gained popularity, enthusiasts began to formalize their pedigree names to ensure the preservation of their unique physical traits and temperament.
+Today, the Scottie is known for its dignified, alert, and somewhat reserved nature, often described as having a 'die-hard' personality.

 FCI Standard & Characteristics